 - There are region specific P3s which can be formal with a charter or more informal

 - Example: Many of Wisconsin’s electric utilities are part of a P3 with the Department of Military Affairs

-- The Community Preparedness Coordinator can also refer you to regional or sector specific P3s if available.
+- Contact the Wisconsin Community Preparedness Coordinator () who can help you apply to the BEOC (additional BEOC information below) or refer you to regional or sector specific P3s if available.

 Business Emergency Operation Center